 Rudy WodrichVP Engineering Services, IRISS

 Rudy Wodrich is an Electrical Engineer whose career has revolved around designing electrical distribution systems for industrial, commercial and power generation applications for both high efficiency and reliability.
 Rudy spent over 20 years at Schneider Electric and ABB.
 Rudy now leads new product development at IRISS Inc. in Bradenton, Florida working on Electrical Maintenance Safety Devices (EMSD) and Critical Asset Surveillance Technologies (CAST) to provide early warning of potential electrical equipment failure and to automate maintenance record keeping with Internet of Things technologies.
-Rudy also holds an MBA from the University of Toronto and is a Certified Reliability Leader.
+Rudy also holds an MBA from the University of Toronto.